tiancheng2000/ThinkAlike/README.md

 Special Thanks to
 -----------------
 * Although this is definitely an architecture-purposed framework, to add some spice to it, some game factors(images) are introduced.
   [Blizzard][] is a respect-award game entertainment company.
-  [HearthStone][] is its stunning breaker on strategy card game market (under closed beta test phase).
+[HearthStone][] is its stunning breaker on strategy card game market (released in March 2014).
   ThinkAlike will appear as a simple "Game Card Reference".
 Commercial license for the card images belongs to [Blizzard][].
-Thank them for having created a fantasy World like [WOW][], and furnishing an enjoyable card game table beside the winehouse stove now!
+Thank them for having created a fantastic World like [WOW][], and furnished an enjoyable card game table beside the winehouse stove now!
   [Blizzard]: http://www.blizzard.com/
   [HearthStone]: http://us.battle.net/hearthstone/
   [WOW]: http://us.battle.net/wow/